Overriding a Service Status

-At times you may wish to override the status of a given service on your dashboard.
-For example, if a service is having an outage that doesn't affect you and your team, you might not want that warning published on your public dashboard.
+At times you may wish to override the status of a given service on your board.
+For example, if a service is having an outage that doesn't affect you and your team, you might not want that warning published on your public board.

 To override a status - follow the next steps:

 2. Click on the 3 dots next to a service, select Override Status.

 3. You'll be taken to a page where you can change the current status and optionally the current message.
 In the example below, we've changed the status from WARN to UP and removed the message.